carlospgraciano/se-troubleshooting/README.md

 The goal of the homework was to take 20 to 50 common errors from a troubleshooing manual and convert it into rules of an Expert System.

-The troubleshooting manual I took was [KitchenAid Refrigerator Repair Help](https://www.repairclinic.com/RepairHelp/Refrigerator-Repair/4-121--/Kitchenaid-Refrigerator-Troubleshooting)
+The troubleshooting manual I took was [Microwave Repair Help](https://www.repairclinic.com/RepairHelp/Microwave-Repair-Help)

+My name is Carlos Abel Polanco Graciano and I'm a software developer but also a student of [Universidad Iberoamericana (UNIBE)](https://www.unibe.edu.do/).